M4rxman/Prolog-PFL/README.md

 1. **AI**: The AI is not overly strategic and may not always offer a challenging experience.
 2. **Board Size**: Limited to a 4x4 board, reducing gameplay depth, yet it is expandable by design.
 3. **Move Validation**: There could be edge cases not handled perfectly.
-4. **User Interface**: The text-based interface is functional but not especially user-friendly.
+4. **User Interface**: The text-based interface is functional but a graphic interface would be more appealing.

 ### Improvements: